lauslim12/Satella/README.md

 ## Philosophy

 The name 'Satella' comes from the the character 'Satella' from Re:Zero.
 I actually like the name, so I named the repository after her.

+## Requirements

+In order to run the baseline of this application, you just need the following two things.

+* Windows / Linux Environment (Linux is recommended)
+* Python 3.5 and up, complete with PIP

+In order to automate the application, then you will also need the following things.

+* Raspberry Pi (any version is fine, optional)
+* Raspbian OS (for the Raspberry Pi, also optional)